raydac/jute/README.md

 # It prints console output only if there is an error! and I want see test output everytime!
 No problems!
 Just add flag to enforce pring console output of external processes into maven log ```<enforcePrintConsole>true</enforcePrintConsole>``` and you will see external process console output every time.

+# I want to start only jute goal!
+How to do that?!
+Just execute ```mvn test:jute``` and only jute goal will be executeed by maven for your project.